West Palm Beach Personal Injury Lawyer

 Fair Compensation for Your Personal Injury Damages and Losses

 A large part of your financial losses will be medical bills, but it’s key to be sure your future expenses are accounted for, too.
-Any lost wages or earning potential will also need to be included, as will property damage, therapy costs, transportation expenses, and any other loss caused by the accident that has a direct financial value.
+Any lost wages or earning potential will also need to be included.
+Also include property damage, therapy costs, transportation expenses, and any other loss caused by the accident that has a direct financial value.

 Your settlement won’t be complete if it doesn’t also factor in how your standard of living has been affected.
 This is represented by your non-economic damages.
 Pain and suffering, emotional distress, disfigurement, loss of consortium, and lost enjoyment of life are common examples.

 West Palm Beach Personal Injury FAQ

-It’s inevitable that you’ll have many questions after suffering a serious injury.
-In this section, we’ve answered a few of the most common queries, but if you’d like more information, please contact our office to speak with a West Palm Beach injury attorney.
+It’s likely you’ll have many questions after a serious injury.
+Below, we’ve answered a few of the most common queries.
+If you’d like more info, please contact our West Palm Beach office to speak with a personal injury lawyer.

 What is loss of consortium in personal injury claims?